dbriemann/glyph-zero/README.md

 - `config.toml`: this file contains theme specific settings.
 Have a look at the config.toml of the default theme for a better understanding.
 - `issue.mustache`: the only template file that is mandatory is the issue template.
 It determines how a single issue will look after rendering .

-Glyph uses the [mustache](http://mustache.github.io/mustache.5.html) templating system to insert data into the final HTML pages.
-Glyph lets you access the following data in your templates:
+glyph uses the [mustache](http://mustache.github.io/mustache.5.html) templating system to insert data into the final HTML pages. glyph lets you access the following data in your templates:

 ### Exports from config.toml

-The data here is completely specified in `config.toml` and exported to the template rendering process by Glyph.
+The data here is completely specified in `config.toml` and exported to the template rendering process by glyph.

 ```
 [Site]